UNINETTSigma2/documentation/nird_toolkit/overview_nird_toolkit.md

 ## Getting Access

 If you already have access to Sigma2 resources and a project allocation, you can use the NIRD Toolkit.
-Please see https://documentation.sigma2.no/nird_toolkit/getting_started_guide.html to get started.
+Please see the {ref}`nird-toolkit-getting-started`.

 If your research team has access to Sigma2 resources, but you do not have a user-account, please visit: https://www.sigma2.no/how-apply-user-account